Zeioth/latencyflex2-installer/README.md

 ### FAQ

 #### What distro do I need?
 Any distro.
-But this script installs arch linux dependencies.
-If you are in a different distro, go to the top of install.sh and substitute the dependencies for the ones your distro uses.
-On most cases, nothing else needs to be changed.
+Just change the dependency names of your distro when copy pasting the installation command.

 #### I installed LatencyFlex2 but it doesn't work
 Please make sure there were no errors during the installation.